Installation – Maven and Gradle

 1D Barcode Example – Code 128 to vector graphic with RGB colors

-This example creates a barcode graphic in SVG vector format, which only supports RGB colors.
-To switch to the CMYK
+This example creates a barcode graphic in SVG format, which only supports RGB colors.
+To switch to the CMYK color

 // STEP 1: Initialize and configure a 'Barcode' instance